tobbik/lua-t/docs/T.Buffer.Segment.rst

 ``Buffer.Segment seg[ integer n ] = integer byte    [__newindex]``
   Sets the value of the byte at position ``n``.
 The value of ``byte`` must be between 0 and 255.

+``Buffer.Segment segA == Buffer.Segment segB [__eq]``
+  Measures equality between segments.
+The operation returns true if lenght and content of both Segments are identical.
+This does not compare reference values but actual values.